cuter-testing/cuter/README.md

 * Download CutEr's sources or clone this repository:

         git clone https://github.com/cuter-testing/cuter.git

-* If you have not manually downloaded and installed the Protocol Buffer Compiler, run the following script that will fetch it:

-        ./fetch_protoc.sh
+        cd cuter

 * **[Optional]** If you want to run the full test suite of CutEr, you will also need [PropEr](https://github.com/proper-testing/proper).
 You can install it independently or go to CutEr's base directory and run:

         git submodule init && git submodule update git submodule foreach make

+* **[Optional]** If you have not manually downloaded and installed the Protocol Buffer Compiler, run the following script that will fetch it:

+        ./fetch_protoc.sh

 * Configure and compile CutEr.
 For a default build use: